-The Fund's defensive positioning, low exposure to equity beta and bias towards quality and value were rewarded with the Fundgenerating positive performance during a month where domestic and developed market equities declined.
+The Fund's defensive positioning, low exposure to equity beta and bias towards quality and value were rewarded with the Fund generating positive performance during a month where domestic and developed market equities declined.

-Australian equity stock selection was the most substantial contributor to performance with manager alpha from the Perpetual Australian Share Fund and Strategic Capital Fund more than offsetting the impact of the broader decline in Australian Equities.
-Developed market equity stock selection was also constructive.
-The Fund's deep value strategy outperformed, contributing strongly to returns.
+Developed market equity stock selection was the key contributing factor to performance over the month.
+The Fund's global value, deep value and smart beta strategies all outperformed, contributing strongly to returns.
+Australian equity stock selection was another strong contributor with manager alpha from the Perpetual Australian Share Fund and Strategic Capital Fund more than offsetting the impact of the broader decline in Australian Equities.

-Fixed income exposures were also constructive with the Fund's allocation to 2-year US government bonds performing well as US yields declined reflecting growth concerns
+Fixed income exposures were also constructive with the Fund's allocation to 2-year US government bonds performing well as US yields declined reflecting growth concerns.

-In contrast, stock selection alpha within emerging markets was fractionally negative, reflecting the fund's underweight allocation to Chinese equities.
-Strong performance of Chinese equities also impacted the contribution of the emerging market ESG premia which detracted.
-Our exposure to a diversified basket of metals and soft commodities also detracted marginally from performance, as did the allocation to domestic REITs (-6.2%) which was among the worst performing ASX sectors.
+In contrast, stock selection alpha within emerging markets was fractionally negative, reflecting the fund's underweight allocation to Chinese equities, our exposure to a diversified basket of metals and soft commodities also detracted marginally from performance, as did the allocation to domestic REITs (-6.2%) which was among the worst performing ASX sectors.